B-Wings

-B-Wings (Ｂウィング, B-Uingu) is a vertically scrolling shooter first released as an arcade video game by Data East in 1984.
+B-Wings (Ｂウィング, B-Uingu) is an action sci-fi vertical shooter first released as an arcade video game by Data East in 1984.
 A version was released in 1986 for the Family Computer.
 It was Data East's first home release for the console.
 The Family Computer version is notable for its inclusion in many unofficial Famiclone multicarts.

 Gameplay

 The game consists of 45 levels (30 in the Family Computer version), and no background story or plot is given.
-The player controls a robotic aircraft called the FX-1, and collects weapon power-up parts (called a "wing") to progress through the levels and ultimately destroy enemy bosses called "Gobunasu" at every end of the level.
+The player controls the robotic aircraft FX-1, and collects weapon power-up parts (called a "wing") to progress through the levels and ultimately destroy enemy bosses called "Gobunasu" at every end of the level.
 The game consists of two different top-view screen levels, where the player can press the second button to descend to the ground whenever they do not have a power-up.
 The player is unaffected by attacks from airborne units while they are playing on the ground level, but the ship is automatically brought back into the air after a certain period of time.
 The player can still be hit by attacks from ground units while they are on the ground level, and can also lose their ship by crashing into obstacles.
 The 8-way joystick controls the player's movements, and one button is used for shooting, and the other is used for descending to the ground (or un-equipping wings).
 The background image continues infinitely when the player scrolls in the horizontal directions.